by Jennifer Leslie

-- Say you’re a t-shirt business that deploys Infusionsoft to send automated emails to customers and track their engagement activity.
-In this situation, your t-shirt business would be considered the Controller, and Infusionsoft, the Processor.
+- Say you’re a t-shirt business that deploys Infusionsoft by Keap to send automated emails to customers and track their engagement activity.
+In this situation, your t-shirt business would be considered the Controller, and Infusionsoft by Keap, the Processor.

 Because Controllers have full possession and control of their customers and contacts’ data, the GDPR treats them as the responsible party for things such as acquiring consent and managing revocations of consent, enabling the right to access, etc. Therefore, Controllers face a much more complex set of obligations under the GDPR than Processors.

-One of these obligations requires Controllers to work exclusively with Processors that comply with the GDPR (rest assured, as of this date, Infusionsoft is actively striving for full compliance).
+One of these obligations requires Controllers to work exclusively with Processors that comply with the GDPR (rest assured, as of this date, Infusionsoft by Keap is actively striving for full compliance).

 Processors may only process Personal Data upon instruction from a Controller and must inform that Controller if it believes the instruction violates the GDPR.